 Our awesome mentors facilitate daily instrument classes and jam sessions.
 They teach the students how to play, how to create music perform together.
 Workshops, fun music-based activities, and live music performances are always scheduled throughout each day.
 On the last day, the students perform an original song with their band at an exciting public showcase event featuring a final group number, an awards ceremony and local entertainment.

 Weekly Jam Sessions

 This program does require some past experience playing either guitar, bass, drums, keys or vocals.
-For this reason, it is offered, primarily, to our our camp alumni students.
+For this reason, it is generally offered to our students who have attended our summer camp.
 As a more advanced program, it offers more focus on long-term development of individual and group talent as well as public performance.